renataa26/renataa26/README.md

 # 💫 About Me:
-I'am currently a student<br>I'am currently learning Python, HTML, and C++<br>I would like to collaborate on building a website for my study materials<br>How to contact me: taabellonana@gmail.com<br>Pronoun: She/her<br>Fun fact: I like to code in the middle of the night
+I'm currently a student<br>I'm currently learning Python, HTML, and C++<br>I would like to collaborate on building a website for my study materials<br>How to contact me: taabellonana@gmail.com<br>Pronoun: She/her<br>Fun fact: I like to code in the middle of the night

 ## 🌐 Socials: